 - Contests and collaborations

 YouTube and Facebook are the most popular, with 81% and 69% of U.S. adults using them, respectively.
-Their audiences roughly represent the general population in age, gender and racial diversity.
+In addition, their audiences roughly represent the general population in age, gender and racial diversity.

 The rest of the social networks have market shares in the same general ballpark as one another.
-You could potentially shift your spending from one network to another as you learn more about your audience.
+Hence, you could potentially shift your spending from one network to another as you learn more about your audience.

 4. YouTube Videos